MathStuff/Matrices/README.md

 Matrix.mode(n,get) #Returns the nth column or column named n's mode, give None to get all columns' modes;  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a list of Matrix object for each column.

+Matrix.ranked(n,reverse,key,get) #Returns the nth column or column named n's ranks(that are the indices the values would get if they were sorted) give None to get all columns' modes;  Use 'get' to choose what to return,-1 for ranks in-place, 0 for a list, 1 for a dictionary(default), 2 for a list of Matrix object for each column.

 Matrix.iqr(n,as_quartiles,get) #Returns the nth column or column named n's iqr, give None to get all columns' iqr values.
 If first,second and third quartiles is desired, give as_quartiles parameter bool(True);  Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.

 Matrix.sdev(n,population,get) #Returns the nth column or column named n's standard deviation, if None is given as an argument returns all columns' standard deviations.
 Give population parameter 1 if calculation is not for samples, 0 otherwise; Use 'get' to choose what to return, 0 for a list, 1 for a dictionary(default), 2 for a Matrix.